shaswattrivedi/savora-frontend/README.md

 - External recipes are now bundled with the frontend mock data—no network calls required—while staying faithful to the original Figma handoff.

-## 🧪 Testing & Quality

-- Frontend form validation covers empty fields, email format, password length
-- Reusable toast notifications provide immediate feedback
-- Local mock API mirrors server responses so you can still exercise flows end-to-end

-Add your own Jest or Cypress suites on top of this scaffold as needed.

 ## 📄 License

 This project is provided for academic use in the FLEXI mini project.
 Feel free to adapt it with attribution.